alfdingus/i-can-not-do-this-/README.md

 While the mechanics on minecraft were way more simplified, i feel like it did help me understand the tinkerCAD circuit better, since i understood the basics.
 So although it wasn't completely true to life, i feel that it is a fair enough introduction.
 I wonder what other minecraft mechanisms are representative of real life physical computing examples without us knowing.

-I'd be interested in seeing how CC can be introduced into games naturally, especially in less open-world games.
-I feel like it would be cool to see a version of animal crossing where it was less casual and more focused on the specifics of crafting, rather than it being a one-click and done thing.
-Maybe a platform game where the map is a circuit, and to get to the next level the character has to build a specific type of circuit?
-Kinda like fireboy and watergirl.